gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 What was later stressed was not discarded immediately, but de-promoted as coherence weakened asymmetrically.
 What finally collapsed did so only when coherence no longer supported the joint reading.
 What contradiction preserved in Cycle 10 showed is equally important: coherence does not need to absorb all outcomes as success; it can fail to support promotion and thereby preserve explicit ambiguity.
+What Cycle 11 added is that coherence can later support clean re-initiation: ambiguity need not remain a dead-end, but can resolve into a renewed mainline when later evidence supports one branch over another.

 This suggests that coherence is not merely a measured field property in the schema.
-It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, and non-promotion under contradiction.
+It is beginning to function as the effective driver of revision, selection, promotion, de-promotion, collapse, non-promotion under contradiction, and re-initiation after ambiguity.

 That is highly relevant to the RGPx framing of the prototype.

 ---

-### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, and preserve explicit ambiguity
+### 11. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, and restart cleanly after contradiction
-Cycles 5–10 together are especially important.
+Cycles 5–11 together are especially important.

 - Cycle 5 showed disciplined rejection of an unsupported weak coupling
 - Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again